-None of the advantages of spreading fresh cow manure will last.
+None of the advantages of spreading fresh cow manure in the garden will last.
 The organic material that is cow manure will break down.
 The worms will convert all that they can, into worm casts.
 The whole mass, which may look a lot when you spread it, will disappear without any trace.

 There will be the residual effect of having the finest broken down particles that the worms leave behind and this will enhance the soil.
 The point here being, that what will look like a dramatic loading-in of a lot of heavy and bulky-material, will actually disappear.

 It will be good while it lasts but when it’s gone it’s gone.

 Looking at putting fresh cow manure on your garden

 There is another problem when applying fresh cow manure to soil.
 Fresh manure, of any type, will decompose.
 If you are spreading cow manure that has a significant amount of straw-material in it, the straw element will break down on or in the soil and release nitrogen while this is happening.

 There is nothing harmful about nitrogen being released into the atmosphere.
 This is something that happens all over the planet, all the time.
 It’s the reason why the atmosphere is made up of approximately 80% nitrogen.

 In a garden, where we want to grow anything, we need to hold onto as much of the available nitrates as we can.
 Nitrates in soil have a value.
 Rotting organic material will use it in the decomposition phase, removing it from the soil.
 This is a reason for not applying fresh dung on plants that need all the nitrates that they can get.

 This may or may not be a problem to you.
 But it’s something that you need to bare in mind if you’ve been presented with a bounty of fresh cow manure.